antoninodarpa/Develhope_HTML/question.md

-Try to replicate the navbar html structure in the png file, without using CSS properties.
+Replicate the html structure of the card in the png file, without applying CSS properties.

 **Suggestion**
-In order to replicate the navbar html structure, try to use the semantic tag `<nav>`.
-For the links try to use a not ordered list.
+Try to use the html article tag in order to replicate the card's structure.